NFL explains why Chiefs-Dolphins wasn’t postponed due to weather

 The postponement left many wondering why the Chiefs-Dolphins game didn’t receive the same fate for their Saturday night Wild Card matchup, where temperatures are expected to be below freezing and one of the coldest games in NFL history.

-According to ESPN’s Marcel Louis-Jacques, a league official stated the Chiefs game is still being played Saturday night because there are no public safety travel concerns for getting to the stadium for fans, the clubs, stadium personnel or public authorities.
+According to ESPN’s Marcel Louis-Jacques, a league official stated the Chiefs game was played Saturday night because there are no public safety travel concerns for getting to the stadium for fans, the clubs, stadium personnel or public authorities.

 NFL Chief Medical Officer Dr. Allen Sills and other league medical consultants have been in touch with the medical staffs for both clubs, as well as medical personnel at the NFL Players Association.